Malcolm R. Patterson: Governor

 In October 1908, a feud between the West Tennessee Land Company and Obion County residents over control of Reelfoot Lake resulted in two of the company's officers, Quentin Rankin and Robert Z. Taylor, being kidnapped by a vigilante group known as the Night Riders.
 Rankin was murdered by the group, though Taylor managed to escape.
 Patterson personally led the state guard into Obion County, where they rounded up and incarcerated dozens of Night Riders (several would later be put on trial).
 This action boosted his popularity, and he defeated Tillman on election day in November, 133,166 votes to 113,233.

 Shortly after the election, Patterson became involved in a scandal that would eventually end his political career.
 Carmack, his former opponent, had published an article ruthlessly mocking Patterson's advisor, Colonel Duncan Cooper.
 On November 8, 1908, Cooper and his son, Robin, encountered Carmack in the street.
 Gunfire erupted between Carmack and Robin Cooper, killing the former and injuring the latter.
 Carmack's supporters blamed Patterson for the shooting, and at one point sought his impeachment.
 Both Coopers were convicted of murder, though the elder Cooper was pardoned by Patterson in 1910, leading to widespread outrage.
 Patterson, who had issued more than 1,400 pardons during his tenure, had previously been accused of abusing the pardon power to free corrupt political allies.

 At the beginning of Patterson's second term, the state legislature passed two Prohibition measures.
 One extended the state's Four Mile Law, which banned the sale of liquor within 4 mi of any school, to cover the entire state (the law had previously applied only to towns with populations of less than 5,000).
 The second banned the manufacture of liquor for sale.
 Both bills had widespread support, but Patterson vetoed both, arguing that Prohibition, wherever it had been enacted, had failed.
 The legislature overrode his veto, however, and the measures became law.

 By 1910, a rift had developed in the Democratic Party over state primaries.
-The "Regular Democrats," led by Patterson, wanted to keep the older system of awarding delegates by county, while the other faction, known as the "Statewiders," wanted a statewide primary.
+The "Regular Democrats," led by Patterson, wanted to keep the older system of awarding delegates by county, while the other faction, known as the "Statewiders," led by Francis Gracey Childers, wanted a statewide primary.
 When Patterson refused to consider a statewide primary, Statewiders withdrew from the convention and nominated their own slate of candidates, allowing Patterson to win the nomination.
 In state judicial elections on August 4, Statewiders (running as independents) routed the Regular Democrats.
 Patterson, realizing he had little chance of winning in November, withdrew from the race.
 His faction quickly nominated former governor and then-United States Senator Robert Love Taylor, but without support from the Statewiders, Taylor was defeated in the general election by Republican Ben W. Hooper.